-By default, sourcepath is the empty string and sourcesdir is set src/.
-As a result, by not specifying a sourcepath at all, ReFrame will try to invoke make inside the src/ directory of the test.
+By default, sourcepath is the empty string and sourcesdir is set to 'src/'.
+As a result, by not specifying a sourcepath at all, ReFrame will eventually compile the files found in the src/ directory.
 This is exactly what our first example here does.